AlixFachin/adventofcode2022/README.md

 The nice part was looking into the `termion` crate to make an animation of the puzzle.
 Most of the time was spent making the animation nice, I don't think I had any bugs in the code.
 (Although the animation is still flickery...)

+### Day 15
+I begin to feel the fatigue of Advent of Code, given that so far I spent 100% of my time outside of work (and outside of household chores) doing AoC.
+I needed to take a break, so this question took more time than what the actual algorithm complexity.
+Ouch! 😫
+The question is apart from that pretty simple.
+Question 1 is mostly a parsing question, figuring out what this all means.
+Question 2 is a bit more difficult, brute force being impossible to compute.
+I solved this by computing for each line the intervals of intersection between the "circles" around each sensor and the current line, and then getting the union of those intervals.
+For all the lines but the question solution, those intervals will merge into something at least bigger than [0, 4E6] so not too difficult to follow